thomas-compagnoni/iOthello/README.md

 This had been the most difficult task of the whole project, how does the bot choose the best move? <br>
 I made dozens of attempts, everyone with bad results, until surprisingly I found the one which worked, moreover well above expectations.

-The functions is composed by two elements:
+The function is composed by two elements:
-1. Monte Carlo tree search
+1. A Monte Carlo tree search
-2. Machine Learning Regressor
+2. A Regressor scoring each board

 ### 1.1 Monte Carlo tree search

-When it's our turn, the algorithm computes all the possible board in a 2 level depth of a **Montecarlo tree** without implementing the back propagation.
+When it's our turn, the algorithm computes all the possible board in a **Montecarlo tree** of depth 2.

 #### A visual example

 - Suppose the AI is the white player, and we are at the third move in the game.
-The situation will be like this:
+The situation can be like this:

 <p>&nbsp;</p>
 <p align="center">
   <img src="https://github.com/ThomasMind/Othello-AI/blob/27f5747e7704b5d8d0c2ef01a72de60aced2f8a9/figs/move0.png" alt="alt text" width="200" height="200">
 <p>&nbsp;</p>

 - We need to choose between 5 possible moves.
-If we compute every move we will have a the first level of the Montecarlo.
+They represent the first level of our tree.
 But we need to go deeper.
 - How will be the board if we play move 5?

 <p>&nbsp;</p>